jmariconda/meteor-reactive-store/README.md

 Reactive Store is a reactive data type for Meteor that supports deep dependency tracking.

+## Installation:
+Add the package:
+> meteor add jmaric:deep-reactive-store

+Then in any file:
+> import ReactiveStore from 'meteor/jmaric:deep-reactive-store';

 ## Usage:
 - ### new ReactiveStore([initialValue: _any_])
     - Initializes the ReactiveStore with any initial value.